open-condo-software/gitexporter/README.md

 }
 ```

-Just run `gitexporter gitexporter.config.json` and you will get a new git repository with just `apps/service1` directory.
+Just run `npx gitexporter gitexporter.config.json` and you will get a new git repository with just `apps/service1` directory.